1nayeeyan/EPL-Team-of-the-Year/README.md

 ## Procedure

-The plan is to use a web scraper to download relevant player data from https://fbref.com/en/comps/9/Premier-League-Stats, and other indexes of the site, clean, conduct analysis and then visualize our findings.
+The plan is to use a web scraper to download relevant player data from https://fbref.com/en/comps/9/Premier-League-Stats, and other indexes of the site, clean, conduct analysis and then visualize my findings.

 ## Criteria